 These scams can present themselves in many forms.
-Usually in some form of a misleading offer such as “free” ringtones, sweepstakes offers, something that sounds too good to be true, or a pressing matter from your bank or financial institution.
+Examples include misleading offers such as “free” ringtones, sweepstakes offers, something else that sounds too good to be true, or a pressing matter from your bank or financial institution.

-With ringtone scams, there are a few ways the scammers can get you.
-Sometimes those “free” ringtones can be an actual subscription service, and if you respond you can be unknowingly signed up for the service.
-Other times, they can come embedded with malware.
+There’s a few ways scammers can get you with ringtone scams.
+Sometimes those “free” ringtones are an actual subscription service, and if you respond you’re unknowingly signed up for the service.
+Other times, they come embedded with malware.
 To be safe, only get your ringtones from reputable sources such as the Google Play Store or the iTunes Store.

-SMS phishing will use some sort of scare tactic to get you to reply quickly without much time to think about the action.
-When in the form of a notice from a bank or financial institution, the phisher will request immediate action or your account will be closed.
-If you feel that your accounts are in danger, look up the company’s customer service phone number online and call them to verify the text.
+SMS phishing will use some sort of scare tactic to get a quick reply without much time to think about the action.
+When in the form of a notice from a bank or financial institution, the phisher requests immediate action or your account will be closed.
+If you feel your accounts are in danger, look up the company’s customer service phone number online and call them to verify the text.